MegretMendez/Project00/README.md

 Step 2: Modify our new cube to fit the criteria of a wall
 ![paso2(2)](https://github.com/MegretMendez/Project00/assets/142510070/af66a22b-2e9d-40cf-a76c-d00838c754e4)
 Description: On the top right corner of your editing screen you will see a vertical menu.
-This are your tools.
+These are your tools.
 Each individual tool has a specific action.
 These actions are helpful for editing the scale,position, and angles of rotation of our cube.
 For this step we will use the "scale" tool(circled in red) which is useful for modifying the length,width and volume of our cube
 ![paso2o3](https://github.com/MegretMendez/Project00/assets/142510070/156e6b4d-92be-4bf3-b96d-ce78d6b628c8)

 Step 3: Creating two more walls
 ![paso4](https://github.com/MegretMendez/Project00/assets/142510070/6461c689-ea1e-4794-abf4-3d1708f7209b)
-Description: To agilize de process of creating and editing two new cubes, we will duplicate the original cube.
+Description: To speed up the process of creating and editing two new cubes, we will duplicate the original cube.
 We will do such thing by right-clicking the name of our original cube(in this case Cube).
 On the left panel of our screen, right click on the name of our original cube(Cube) and then select "Duplicate".
 Repeat this process twice and you should have two new cubes

 Step 4: Moving new cubes to form 3 walls
 ![Screenshot 2023-08-25 at 1 03 34 AM](https://github.com/MegretMendez/Project00/assets/142510070/22ba1228-3be6-4fca-a770-848f937e9756)